davidmerfield/Typeset/README.md

 # Typeset.js

-Typeset helps with server side processing of HTML to make typography easier.
+Typeset helps process HTML to make typesetting easier for the web.

 Accepts a HTML string and returns the same HTML with: